Skip to contents

 [18] "03_tof_ww_is_pos_o3sw_effluent-r003.mzML"

-The showcase will use the StreamFind main class MassSpecEngine, which encapsulates all tools required for parsing, storing, processing and visualizing MS data.
+The showcase will use the StreamFind MassSpecEngine, which encapsulates all tools required for parsing, storing, processing and visualizing MS data.
 Note that not all methods/functions will be shown as the demonstration focuses of the workflow to assess wastewater ozonation.
-For a complete overview of the StreamFind R package for mass spectrometry, the article StreamFind for mass spectrometry is recommended.
+Other processing methods are available in the StreamFind package and can be found in the StreamFind reference documentation.

 MassSpecEngine

-# Print in console a summary of the MassSpecEngine
+# Prints in console a summary of the MassSpecEngine

 ms